Exceptional Corrosion Resistance for Extreme Environments

-Harsh environments call for corrosion-resistant materials.
-Some environments, for example in marine or underwater applications, require machines and components with an exceptionally high resistance to corrosive elements.
+The harsh environments of marine or underwater applications require machinery and components with exceptionally high resistance to corrosive elements.

 Belden uses specialty stainless steel for universal joints for such operating conditions.
 The yokes, pins and blocks of the universal joints are made of highly corrosion resistant 316L stainless steel.
 To prevent galling and improve the joints’ friction properties, pins, blocks and the yokes’ contact surfaces can be coated with layers of PTFE or MoS2.
 Additional protection against dirt and debris can be added by protective boots which can be also packed with Naval Grade grease.

 To provide higher strength and improved wear resistance, Belden’s standard stainless steel joints can also be made from Duplex and Super Duplex Stainless steels.
 Belden has made complete drive shaft assemblies form S32760 (F55, 1.4501).